Our Family of Companies

 Who Receives a 1099?

-Individuals who have received income beyond salary or wages OR who collected or earned on a “taxable event” such as a distribution from an annuity or insurance contract, should expect to receive a 1099.
-Non-taxable events such as a qualified rollover or 1035 exchange must be reported to the IRS and may also trigger a 1099.
+Individuals who have received income beyond salary or wages OR who collected or earned on a “taxable event” such as a distribution from an annuity or insurance contract, should expect to receive a 1099-R. Non-taxable events such as a qualified rollover or 1035 exchange must be reported to the IRS and may also trigger a 1099-R.

 Life insurance is generally taxable when a distribution is made in excess of premiums paid.

-Should I Receive a 1099 if I Completed a Qualified Rollover or a 1035 Exchange to Another Insurance Company?
+Should I Receive a 1099 if I Completed a Qualified Rollover, a Direct Transfer of an IRA to Another Insurance Company or Financial Institution, or a 1035 Exchange to Another Insurance Company?

 When Should I Receive My 1099?

-All 1099 forms will be postmarked by January 31.
+All 1099 forms will be postmarked by February 2.
 Please allow up to 10 business days for mailing.
-If you do not receive your 1099 tax form by February 15, please contact us, or for faster service, see below for instructions on how to request a copy.
+Most customers are generally expected to receive their 1099 by February 16.
+If you do not receive your 1099 tax form by February 16, please contact us, or for faster service, see below for instructions on how to request a copy.
+If available, electronic copies of your 1099 may be accessed through our secure customer portal on or before the IRS furnishing deadline.

 How Can I Get Another Copy of My 1099?

-Duplicate copies may be requested only after February 15.
+Duplicate copies may be requested only after February 16.
 To request an additional copy of your 1099, please email us at Duplicate1099@lafayettelife.com with your full name and policy number.
 Please note that copies can only be sent to the account address on file.
 Allow up to 10 business days from the date of your request to receive your copy via USPS.
+If available, electronic copies of your 1099 may be accessed through our secure customer portal on or before the IRS furnishing deadline.

 What if I Think There Is a Mistake on My 1099?